harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 In general, harfbuzz 3.0.0+ is required for font subsetting.
 If your platform doesn't have a recent enough packaged version, harfbuzz font can be downloaded and built from https://github.com/harfbuzz/harfbuzz.

+### See Also

+- [HarfBuzz::Face](https://harfbuzz-raku.github.io/HarfBuzz-raku/HarfBuzz/Face) - An input font-face for shaping.